This page is sponsored by:

 Beach Ball (1965) with Edd Byrnes, Chris Noel, Robert Logan, Mikki Jamison, Don Edmonds, Brenda Benet and Gail Gilmore

-Ski Party (1965) with Frankie Avalon, Dwayne Hickman, Deborah Walley, Yvonne Craig, Robert Q. Lewis, and Bobbi Shaw
+Ski Party (1965) with Frankie Avalon, Dwayne Hickman, Deborah Walley, Yvonne Craig, and Robert Q. Lewis

 The Girls on the Beach (1965) with Noreen Corcoran, Martin West, Linda Marshall, Ahna Capri, Sheila Bromley, Lana Wood, Gail Gilmore, and Lori Saunders